 Results and Discussion

 The ensemble model outperformed its component subnetworks on the testing set, achieving (94.90% ± 0.11%) accuracy on the testing set after 50 epochs of training.
-The model is also compact, capable of processing 1 B-frame every 7 milliseconds (143 fps).
+The model is also compact, capable of processing 1 B-frame every 7 milliseconds (143 fps) on a GeForce RTX 3060 ti GPU and AMD Ryzen 3700x CPU.
 The gradient class activation maps demonstrate that the model makes decisions based on relevant features and therefore is able to be interpreted.

 3.1 Network results

 The training graphs in Figure 3A exhibit smooth convergence and well-correlated training and validation curves.
 For many epochs, the validation accuracy even exceeded the training accuracy.
 This phenomenon is likely due to augmentation and dropout being inactivated during validation, making the predictions more straightforward during the validation phase.
 The texture CNN stabilized more quickly and at a higher accuracy than the B-frame slices CNN, indicating that the problem was more easily solved in the texture domain.
 Additionally, the ensemble model reached high accuracy after just one epoch and achieved a slightly higher validation accuracy than either subnetwork.
 This is reasonable because the embeddings are sufficiently high-level such that a good prediction can already be made from a simple linear transformation.
+As seen in Figure 3A, not all networks were trained for the full 50 epochs as early stopping was implemented if there was no improvement in validation accuracy for 10 epochs.